wax-office-of-inspector-general/wax-developer/docs/en/operate/wax-hyperion/wax-clustering-elasticsearch-for-hyperion.md

 ![](https://miro.medium.com/v2/resize:fit:598/0*SMEjl3XTe2BtL1W3.png)

-_This article has been updated to reflect the current Hyperion deployment in September 2023._
+_This article has been updated to reflect the current Hyperion deployment in December 2024._

 ## Clustering Elasticsearch for WAX Hyperion Full History